Devas/Battleship-1/README.md

 # How to run the game
-    1. To execute: mvn exec:java -Dexec.mainClass="com.javaAcademy.tictactoe.Main"
+    1. To execute: mvn exec:java -Dexec.mainClass="com.javaAcademy.Battleship.App"
     2. To test: mvn test

 # Requirements list